weshi/mvp/api/cp/walkthrough.md

 # Walkthrough

-In this first walkthroug you will open script lab and replace the code inside the Excel.run() with the following code:
+In this first walkthrough we will open Script Lab and replace the code inside the Excel.run() with the following code:

 ```javascript
     let customDocProperties = context.workbook.properties.custom;